prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>GRPCServerTLSConfig configures the gRPC server from which Thanos Querier reads
+<p>GRPCServerTLSConfig configures the TLS parameters for the gRPC server
-recorded rule data.
+providing the StoreAPI.
 Note: Currently only the CAFile, CertFile, and KeyFile fields are supported.
 Maps to the &lsquo;&ndash;grpc-server-tls-*&rsquo; CLI args.</p>
 </td>